elena-petrova/elena-petrova.github.io/about/index.md

 Even though I felt intimidated by the tech world, it still fascinated me! __So I decided to dive in and stick to it__.

-After [ten intense months of absorbing online materials](https://www.quora.com/What-should-I-study-on-my-own-to-become-a-data-scientist/answer/Elena-Petrova-16?__filter__=&__nsrc__=2&__snid3__=3254244893), wrangling data at [Kaggle](https://www.kaggle.com/), publishing results at [Github](https://github.com/) and of course trying not to fall into the despair, here I am now: working as a Data Scientist / Machine Learning Engineer at [Comtravo](https://www.comtravo.com/) where I extract valuable behavioural patterns and heuristics for the core product development.
+After [ten intense months of absorbing online materials](https://www.quora.com/What-should-I-study-on-my-own-to-become-a-data-scientist/answer/Elena-Petrova-16?__filter__=&__nsrc__=2&__snid3__=3254244893), wrangling data at [Kaggle](https://www.kaggle.com/), publishing results at [Github](https://github.com/) and of course trying not to fall into the despair.
+Here I am now: working in Berlin as a full-time Data Scientist and Machine Learning Engineer.

 ### Contribution